nene/filter-row/README.markdown

 * Based on [durlabh's code from ExtJS forum][post].
 * Thanks to [Saneth][saneth] for patch on better look.
+* Thanks to [Jüri Tarkpea][jyri] for the idea of using magnifier-glass image inside filter fields.

 Changelog
 ---------

+* Current beta
+  * The default test is now `"/{0}/i"` instead of `"/^{0}/i"` -
+    that's more generic and in my experience more often needed.
+  * By default all filter fields now contain a magnifier-glass icon.
+    This can be turned off per field using the `showFilterIcon` option.
+  * Test function receives additional third argument - the record.
+  * Automatic refiltering is now off by default.
+It caused too many problems.
+If you want, you can enable it by setting `refilterOnStoreUpdate: true`.
+  * Fixed bug with grids that aren't immediately rendered.

 * 0.4 version
   * Renamed `events` config option to `fieldEvents`.
 Use of the